MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 - **Service to cash**

-  When you use Dynamics 365 to manage your service process, the *inventory to deliver* process includes outbound handling, for example: loading spare parts into a delivery truck.
+  When you use Dynamics 365 to manage your service process, the *inventory to deliver* process includes handling outbound goods, such as loading spare parts into a delivery truck.

 - **Plan to produce**